zarf-dev/proposals/0051-v1beta1-schema/README.md

                 # condition is empty, so Kstatus will be used for readiness check
 ```

-The `healthChecks` field has been removed and replaced with an `actions.onDeploy.after` wait action that uses Kstatus for health checking when no explicit condition is set.
+a v1beta1 package that replaces the `healthChecks` entry with an `onDeploy.after.wait.cluster` entry.

 ### Risks and Mitigations